AccessoriesFabricProduct ReviewsTools & Materials

 (none)

-Best Value: Aleene’s Quick Dry fabric Fusion Permanent Fabric Adhesive, 4-Ounce
+Best Value: Aleene’s Quick Dry Fabric Fusion Permanent Fabric Adhesive, 4-Ounce

-Anyone looking for an alternative to a needle and thread will find this to be one of the best alternatives, and fabric glue doesn’t get much better.
-Because of the accurate pouring, it is easy to use, a gentle squeeze is all that is needed to pour the glue onto fabric and thankfully, it dries fast.
+Anyone looking for an alternative to a needle and thread will find this one of the best alternatives, and the best fabric glues don’t get much better.

 PROS: